risadams/contributors-update/README.md

 ## Install

 This action is written in JavaScript and can be configured by adding an action to your project's `actions.yml` file.
+You will need to update the `repo` argument with the repository you wish to update.  **this will only work on public repositories**

+If the `exclude_bots` flag is disabled, you may see a large number of bots in the output.
+There still may be some bots in the output if they are internally classified as users in the github API call.

 ```yaml
 name: Update Contributors